The best ways to send money from the US to Kiribati.

 - Cash pickup transfer companies.
 Cash pickup allows your recipient to quickly collect cash from one of many agent locations.
 However, they do run the risk of being stolen from if you send a large amount of money.

 - Bank transfers.
 Bank-to-bank transfers to Kiribati may be possible, but you will likely face high fees and a less optimal exchange rate.

 - International checks.
 Sending an international guaranteed check is a slow and potentially expensive option, but it is a common option.

 Foreign exchange rates explainedExchange rate is the amount you’ll get when you trade one currency for another.
 The Kiribati dollar is pegged to the Australian dollar, which means these are of equal value.
 So when you’re sending money to Kiribati, you’ll only need to calculate the exchange rate between USD and AUD.
-As of September 2018, that amount was about 1.39 AUD per 1 USD.
 This amount can fluctuate, so it pays to keep tabs on it and send money when your US dollars will yield more Australian dollars.

 How do I send money to Kiribati?